Skip to content

 To deal with hardness we need suitable technology that allows us to simplify the implementation of a solution, or even make it feasible altogether.
 To deal with complexity we need an holistic approach to problem solving to opportunely represent and study the dynamics of a phenomenon.

 In software engineering, abstraction provides a method to implement such an approach.
 It allows dealing with complex entities by representing them in a way that they become more tractable.
 This is achieved by focusing attention to particular aspects that are considered as the “core” of the problem at a specific level of detail (or level of abstraction) while ignoring others that are not immediately relevant.
 Such a focused hierarchical problem-solving approach is useful to observe how different parts of a complex entity interact together and usually reduces the effort in the search for a solution.
 This does not mean, however, that hard problems can easily be solved thru abstraction.
-As explained earlier, hardness relates to implementation costs, not to systemic complexity.
+As explained earlier, hardness relates to implementation costs and limitations, not to systemic complexity.
 If some part of a complex problem (a sub-problem) is hard, the overall solution will be hard to implement regardless of how well the problem is abstracted.

 Abstraction does not make hard problems easy.
 It simply represents them in a way that allows to more selectively see into the solution space.